 - What will it take to help them feel satisfied?

 The answer may lie within an organization’s employee appreciation efforts.
-While company perks are great, they don’t necessarily equate to a solid company culture.
-People need to feel connected to their goals, their colleagues and their organization’s mission, which in turn can help them maximize their productivity and satisfaction.
+While company perks are great, they don’t necessarily equate to solid company culture.
+People need to feel connected to their goals, their colleagues, and their organization’s mission, which in turn can help them maximize their productivity and satisfaction.

 Looking for inspiration?
 Use the employee appreciation program ideas in this article to help your employees feel valued and recognized at your organization.